Another week, another negative headline for app-based taxi service Uber, with London cabbies to protest against the controversial service later.

 As you might expect, TfL isn’t best pleased with the proposed protests, claiming the action will “unnecessarily disrupt Londoners and visitors to the Capital.”

-In a statement to the Independent, TfL’s Chief Operating Officer for Surface Transport, Garrett Emmerson, added: “Just like the previous protest on Oxford Street, it will achieve nothing other than to disrupt life and business in London.”
+In a statement to the Independent, TfL’s Chief Operating Officer for Surface Transport, Garrett Emmerson, added:

 He added: “We are determined to protect the livelihoods of all legitimate taxi and private hire drivers through robust enforcement action.”